-For military grade night vision capabilities, the Superior Tactical PVS-7 is a prime choice.
+For military-grade night vision capabilities, the Superior Tactical PVS-7 is a prime choice.
 It’s lightweight and waterproof and works well under extreme weather conditions.
-It doesn’t come with headgear, but can attach to it.
-It sports about a 50-hour battery life, and has a low battery indicator when it comes time to charge.
+It doesn’t come with headgear but can attach to it.
+It sports about 50-hour battery life and has a low battery indicator when it comes time to charge.
 If it’s good enough for the military, it’ll more than likely fulfill your needs.

 Great for camping, birdwatching and casual outdoor use, the GTHunder Night Vision Goggles are an inexpensive way to get night-vision capabilities to go along with your outdoor equipment.
 The goggles can take pictures, video, playback video and can even export photos and video using the USB SD output.
 You get about six hours of battery life when video recording and 17 hours of regular use.
 Not a bad investment at only $260.

 6. SiOnyx Aurora Digital Night Vision Camera

 This monocular has a bunch of cool features.
 First and foremost, the low-light IR sensor helps create color night vision in low ambient light.
 You can even take this to the sea, as it is IP67 waterproof and can be in three feet of water for up to 30 minutes without any damage.
 Perhaps the coolest feature, you can stream the footage captured by the monocular to mobile devices when you sync it with the Sionyx app.

 If the 7x optical zoom or the near 500 feet worth of range wasn’t enough, the Nightfox Night Vision Goggles can also record video and take photos.
 Then, you can either look back at the footage on the device or transfer the images and video through microSD.
 You can expect up to two hours of battery life when going full-bore with infrared, or up to five hours with limited infrared use.